 Highly liquid investments 101

-Liquid investments are assets that can easily be converted into cash in a short amount of time with little to no decrease in their value.
+As you know, liquid investments are assets that can easily be converted into cash in a short amount of time with little to no decrease in their value.
 Highly liquid investments, on the other hand, are simply assets that can be most easily and quickly converted into cash.

-You may also hear liquid investments referred to as cash equivalents.
+You may also hear highly liquid investments referred to as cash equivalents.
 This is because people can usually have confidence that they can easily exchange their liquid investments for cash at any time, whenever they need.

 But there’s more to liquid investments than just being cash equivalent.